-Demonstration through stand-alone testing or performance – The ETS Major Field test in Business is required of students taking BUS 465 Business Policy (this course is the Capstone for the Business Core program).
+The ETS Major Field test in Business is required of students taking BUS 465 Strategic Management (this course is the culminating course for the Business Core program).
 The scores on the exam are included as a component of the student's overall course grade.
 The ETS test is used to assess the learning objective for the goal that students have an understanding of functional business knowledge.

-Cap and Gown Surveys and Follow-up Surveys - We use the Cap and Gown survey, administered at graduation, and the Follow-up Survey, administered nine months after graduation, as indirect measures of program effectiveness as measured through acceptance to graduate school, employment, and starting salary.
+We use the First Destination survey, administered at graduation, and the Follow-up Surveys, administered three and nine months after graduation, as indirect measures of program effectiveness as measured through acceptance to graduate school, employment, and starting salary.

 We use the resources of the Department of Institutional Research to understand student trends and enrollment patterns.
 This information helps us plan faculty staffing and indirectly aids curriculum development.